 With a median follow-up of 12 months, one patient died after surgery and one (who did not undergo surgery) died of metastatic disease progression after five cycles of neoadjuvant therapy.
 At data cutoff, a total of 30 patients were still alive and had not yet relapsed, Dr. André said.

 Grade 3 or 4 treatment-related adverse events related to neoadjuvant therapy occurred in 25% of patients; for 16%, these events led to treatment discontinuation.
 The most common grade 3 or 4 adverse events were diarrhea (3%), colitis/ileitis (6%), adrenal insufficiency (3%), vomiting (3%), decreased appetite (6%), and “other” (6%).

 Of the 29 patients who underwent surgery, 22 had a postoperative general complication.
 Complications included fistula (n = 6), pancreatitis (n = 3), ileus (n = 2), pneumonia (n = 2), atrial fibrillation (n = 2), death (n = 1), and one undefined (n = 6).
 “No new safety concerns were observed, and surgical complications were as expected with these types of surgeries,” Dr. André concluded.
-“A total of 94% of patients are free of events with 12 months of follow-up.”
+“Ninety-four percent of patients are free of events with 12 months of follow-up.”